cjus/node-neo4j-presentation/presentation/readme.md

 <img src="Leonhard_Euler.jpg" width="200"/>

-In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was proposed by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
+In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was proposed by the people in the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
 During a time of great prosperity, the people of Königsberg constructed seven bridges across the Pregel River to connect two islands to the surrounding landscape.

-The people of Königsberg pondered whether it was possible to cross the seven bridges without crossing one twice.
+The town's people pondered whether it was possible to cross the seven bridges without crossing one twice.

 In a short paper, Euler offered a proof that such a path could not exist.
 We won't get into the proof here because it isn't the proof that we're interested in, but rather the way in which Euler approached the problem.

 <img src="Seven_Bridges_of_Konigsberg.png"/>

 Euler represented the land masses as nodes and used links to represents the bridges.
 He then assigned each of the nodes a letter from A to D. With this, Euler inadvertently founded an extensive branch of mathematics called graph theory - to which many other well-known mathematicians have since contributed.

 ## Graphs are everywhere